DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/quota.md

 # resource limit

 Sharing resources does not mean that the sharers can use the shared resources without restriction.
-Admin, Kpanda Owner and Workspace Admin can limit the maximum usage of a user through the `Resource Quota` function in shared resources.
+Admin, Kpanda Owner and Workspace Admin can limit the maximum usage of a user through the `Resource Quota` feature in shared resources.
 Unrestricted means unlimited use.

 - CPU request (Core)